genotrance/feud/README.md

 ![Screenshot](https://i.imgur.com/aPwQxB1.jpg)

-The primary focus is perforamnce and minimal memory and CPU usage.
+The primary focus is performance and minimal memory and CPU usage.
 All functionality is implemented with the plugin system which exposes the internals for easy extensibility.
 The feature list is effectively the list of plugins and their capabilities.